Sarah-Bue/knit-space/README.md

 #### Typography

 Fonts were paired and imported using [Google Fonts](https://fonts.google.com).
-*Sigmar* was chosen as the font for the logo and the header text due its bold, decorative lettering.
-For the main text, *Poppins* was used, as it offers a clean, modern design which is easy to read in a variety of styles and sizes.
+*Sigmar* was chosen as the font for the logo and the header text due to its bold, decorative lettering.
+For the main text, *Poppins* was used, as it offers a clean, modern design that is easy to read in various styles and sizes.

 <details>
 <summary> Type Font Images</summary>